6 ways big data analytics can improve insurance claims data processing

 A 1 percent improvement in the loss ratio for a $1 billion insurer is worth more than $7 million on the bottom line.

 Here are six areas where analytics can make a big difference with insurance claims data:

-Subrogation – Opportunities for subro often get lost in the sheer volume of data – most of it in the form of police records, adjuster notes and medical records.
+Subrogation – Opportunities for subro often get lost in the sheer volume of data – most of it in the form of police records, adjuster notes and medical records – all forms of big data in healthcare.
 Text analytics searches through this unstructured data to find phrases that typically indicate a subro case.
 By pinpointing subro opportunities earlier, you can maximize loss recovery while reducing loss expenses.

 Settlement – To lower costs and ensure fairness, insurers often implement fast-track processes that settle claims instantly.
 But settling a claim on-the-fly can be costly if you overpay.
 Any insurer who has seen a rash of home payments in an area hit by natural disaster knows how that works.
 By analyzing claims and claim histories, you can optimize the limits for instant payouts.
 Analytics can also shorten claims cycle times for higher customer satisfaction and reduced labor costs.
 It also ensures significant savings on things such as rental cars for auto repair claims.